elm-community/html-extra/README.md

-# Additional functions for working with Html
+# Additional HTML-related Functions

-Experimental package with convenience functions for working with Html.
+This package contains convenience functions for working with Html, beyond that which `elm-lang/html` provides.
-Note that this API is experimental and likely to go through many more iterations.

 Feedback and contributions are very welcome.

+## License

+MIT